larson-group/clubb_release/Readme.txt

 moment of vertical velocity, etc.); the altitude and times over which to match these variables; and the parameters to tune (C1, beta, etc.).

-The code is written in Fortran 90 and executed by a bash runscript.
-We use the Portland Group compiler (tested with versions 5.1 & 5.2).
+The code is written in Fortran 90/95 and executed by a bash runscript.
+On a win32 machine this could be done with a .bat file, but we have not written one or tested this.
-G95 appears to work well, as well as Sun Studio 10*.  gfortran does not.

-(*) For some reason the constants printed during iterations come out in reverse byte order.
-This is a somewhat confusing, but apparently harmless bug in the f95 compiler.
+We use the Portland Group compiler, version 5.2.
+G95 currently only works for standalone, and with K&K rain microphysics off.
+The gfortran compiler does not work at all.
+Nag and Sun Studio will probably both work with floating point exceptions disabled, but neither has been tested.

 -----------------------------------------------------------------------
 -                                                                     -